 The Generation Club, NY - April 9 ?*, 1968

-The Generation Club was bought by Jimi's manager Michael Jeffrey and later became Electric Lady Studios !
+The Generation Club was bought by Jimi's manager Michael Jeffery and later became Electric Lady Studios !
 In April 68, Jimi spent three nights down at the club to check out various acts.
-On the 7th he attended a Buddy Guy gig and afterwards jammed with Roy Buchanen !
+On the 7th he attended a Buddy Guy gig and afterwards jammed with Roy Buchanan!
 That jam was filmed by D.A.
-Pennebaker (who made "Monterey Pop") and used in his film "Wake A Generation" (I have never seen it ).
+Pennebaker (who made "Monterey Pop") and used in his film "Wake A Generation".
 The following night Buddy Guy appeared again (Janis Joplin and BB King were thought to be there also) and Jimi jammed with him.

 Third night at The Generation and Jimi is invited up to jam with BB King who is backed by The Paul Butterfield Blues Band basically (minus Herbie Rich and Harvey Brooks) with Al Kooper (organ), Buzzy Feiten (bass), Don Martin (guitar) and a certain "Stewart" (piano).
-Jimi played "Like A Rolling Stone" that night (absent here, it had appeared on "Lifelines") before going into an inspired jam around Freddie King's "San Ho Zay" again with some stunning guitar playing.
+Jimi played "Like A Rolling Stone" that night (absent here, it had appeared on "Lifelines") before going into a very long inspired (but at times tedious) jam around Freddie King's "San Ho Zay" again with some stunning guitar playing form Jimi.
 Mister B.B.
 King evidently sat this one out.